 Like, it's just there for the life, right?
 So, like, the other things on my body or just my body in general, we're in it for the long haul and I needed to better view the scar.
 And so that's what I think of it now.
 It's a warning and unfortunately, a reminder.

-It's funny because I at one point in my late twenties, early thirties, I fell in love with my skin and my body, which was a really weird thing for me.
+It's funny because I at one point in my late 20s, early 30s, I fell in love with my skin and my body, which was a really weird thing for me.
 I just loved it and I felt like– the time that I was the most confident in my own skin.

 Then it all started to go away, like, my skin started to like lose its sheen.
 It drives me crazy looking in the mirror now because I have all these little dark freckles.
 They're not even freckles.
 It's just from like, by pores.